judah4/judah4.github.io/_posts/2018-01-21-using-git-with-gamedev.md

 ### [Gitlab](https://gitlab.com/)

-Gitlab has many of the same features of github.
+Gitlab has many of the same features of Github.

 * Easy to manage private organizations and repos.
 * Lots of CI/CD tooling.